How To Stay Healthy Over The Holidays, From A Functional MD

 My recommendation is to simply move as much as you can throughout the day, even for just a minute or two.
 Small micro-movements like lunges, crunches, or a few biceps curls when you have a spare minute can really add up.

-Cleaning and decorating absolutely count for movement, too, especially as you get your heart rate up.
+Cleaning and decorating absolutely count as movement, too, especially as you get your heart rate up.
 You don't always have to do a complete core workout to get your daily movement in!

 3. Prioritize quality sleep.

-During this pandemic, with wavering scheduling and working from home, many people's sleep routines have been thrown off.
+During the pandemic, with wavering scheduling and working from home, many people's sleep routines have been thrown off.
 But good-quality sleep is so important for your overall health.

-There are also some supplements you can consider like magnesium, L-theonine, and more.
-They can really help relax the body and help you fall asleep and stay asleep.
+There are also some supplements you can consider like magnesium, GABA, and more.
+They can really help relax the body and help you fall asleep and stay asleep.*

 4. Practice stress management techniques.